 While implementing a few adjustments here and there is good on its own, it’s not enough for significant and noticeable change.

 If you want to change your company’s attitude to safety, you must commit to complex and tough policy overhaul and integration.
-And this development requires a top-down approach and maintenance of five core practices.
+And this development requires maintenance of the following five core principles.

 1. Leadership Commitment and Clear Communication